azrics/flask-api-daily-dashboard/user-management-app/README.md

+> **Note:** Please fork this repository before making any changes.
+Do not commit directly to the original NexVerse Freebie Pack repository.

 # User Management Application

 This project is a user management application built using Flask.
 It allows users to register, log in, reset their passwords, and access a profile dashboard.